Shock Waves (film): Plot

-The man seems alarmed by their story, saying there is no shipwreck on the island and seems to recognize the name they say was the one they saw on the ship, and he goes down to the beach to personally investigate.
-Under the water, strange zombie-like men gather, walking from the wreck along the ocean floor to the island.
-As Dobbs gathers items to help prepare food, the zombies corner him in the water and one of them attacks; before it kills him, Dobbs falls in a cluster of sea urchins and is horribly mangled.
-Rose discovers his body while swimming.
-As they pull the body to shore, Keith finds a piece of torn uniform bearing the insignia of the Nazi SS in his hand.
-Back inside the hotel, their reluctant host tells them that he was a Nazi commander in charge of the "Death Corps", a group of zombies designed to be unstoppable super-soldiers that could thrive in any environment, with his group specialized for aquatic operations.
-The creatures were intended to be a powerful weapon for the Nazis, but they proved too difficult to control, with incidents involving them attacking their own soldiers.
+The man seems alarmed by their story, saying that there is no shipwreck on the island.
+He seems to recognize the name they say was the one they saw on the ship and goes down to the beach to personally investigate.
+Under the water, zombie-like men gather, walking from the wreck along the ocean floor to the island.
+As Dobbs, the boat's cook, gathers items to help prepare food, the zombies corner him in the water; before being killed, Dobbs falls in a cluster of sea urchins and is mangled.
+Tourist Rose discovers his body while swimming.
+As they pull the corpse to shore, the boat's first mate Keith finds a piece of torn uniform bearing the insignia of the Nazi SS in his hand.

+Inside the hotel, their reluctant host says that he was a Nazi commander in charge of the "Death Corps", a group of zombies designed to be super-soldiers able to thrive in any environment, with his group specialized for aquatic operations.
+The creatures were intended to be a powerful weapon for the Nazis, but proved too difficult to control, with incidents involving them attacking their own soldiers.
 When Germany lost the war, he sank their ship and went into exile on the island.
-With the ship having raised herself from the ocean floor to the reef, he says the zombies have returned and that they are doomed.
-The Commander goes down to the beach again and sees a few of the zombies off in the distance.
-He tries to order them to stop, but they refuse to obey.
+With the ship having raised herself from the ocean floor to the reef, he says that the zombies have returned and that they are doomed.
+The Commander goes down to the beach again and sees zombies off in the distance.
+He tries to order them to stop, to no avail.
 He tries to chase them, but they end up drowning him.

-The others locate a boat that the Commander told them about and pilot it out through the streams to the open water.
+The others locate a boat that the Commander mentioned and pilot it out through the streams to the open water.
 They lose control of the boat, and it sails away from them, empty.
 A zombie drowns Norman in a stream, and another chases Rose back to the hotel, where she kills it by pulling off its goggles.
-Chuck, Beverly, and Keith return to the hotel, and they barricade themselves in the refrigerator unit.
+Tourists Chuck and Beverly, and Keith return to the hotel and barricade themselves in the refrigerator unit.
 The close quarters and stress cause the survivors to begin infighting, and Chuck accidentally fires a flare gun, blinding Beverly.
-Keith and Rose escape to an old furnace room, where they hide inside two metal grates, while Beverly hides in a closet.
+Keith and Rose escape to an old furnace room and hide inside two metal grates, while Beverly hides in a closet.
 The zombies drown Chuck in a swimming pool outside.